-Phase II of the Cohesive Strategy had two main components: (1) to bring together the stakeholders and communities to look for synergies and ways to work together to improve land management, reduce wildfire risk, and improve suppression capability; and (2) to gather information describing conditions in the three regions pertaining to the threat of wildfire, values at risk, trends, and uncertainties.
+Phase II of the Cohesive Strategy had two main thrusts: (1) to bring together the stakeholders and look for synergies and ways to work together to improve land management, reduce wildfire risk, and improve suppression capability; and (2) to gather information describing conditions in the three regions pertaining to the threat of wildfire, values at risk, trends, and uncertainties.
 The next step is to define initial alternatives.
-Initial alternatives are built on an understanding of the national goals and regional needs and constraints.
+Initial alternatives are a set of broad alternatives, including understanding the goals of each alternative, the components that are needed for the analysis of each alternative, and the bounds of the analysis and problem to be addressed.
+These Initial alternatives will help test the analytical methods developed by the NSAT.
 The RSCs began the task of exploring alternatives through the development of management scenarios (as described in the Southeast and the West) and areas to explore for reducing risk (as described in the Northeast).
 The ideas expressed by the RSCs set the stage for the analysis to take place in Phase III, but are not alternatives for implementation.